Back

-Why So Many Married People Use Tinder?
+Why Do So Many Married People Use Tinder?

 The answer isn’t as simple as “they’re unhappy.”
 In reality, it’s a mix of curiosity, opportunity, and sometimes emotional needs that aren’t being met.
 Let’s break it down.